Five Common Accessibility Mistakes Made During the Design Process

 Accessibility Mistakes 5Leeway on Specifying Tolerances

-Another accessibility design consideration concerns providing judicious leeway for construction tolerances.Consideration of practical tolerances in the field will ensure there is adequate space and not push it to the maximum if a range is provided in the code.
-For example, if toilets are required to have the center line 16” minimum to 18” maximum from the adjacent wall, the range is the constructed tolerance.
-“Basically, if a range is given, and the contractor decides to build it to the 18” maximum but is at 18-½”, it does not comply and will have to be moved.
-It is better for the architect to specify a number within the range rather than provide the minimum or maximum number,” advises Heather.
+Another accessibility design consideration concerns providing judicious leeway for construction tolerances.
+Consideration of practical tolerances in the field will ensure adequate space and not push it to the maximum if a range is provided in the code.
+For example, the range is the constructed tolerance if toilets are required to have the center line 16” minimum to 18” maximum from the adjacent wall.
+“If a range is given, and the contractor decides to build it to the 18” maximum but is at 18-½”, it does not comply and will have to be moved.
+The architect should specify a number within the range rather than provide the minimum or maximum number,” advises Jason.

 Five Common Accessibility Mistakes In the Design ProcessImproperly Designed Ramps

 Together, architects and accessibility specialists play an essential role in creating spaces that comply with accessibility regulations and standards.
-“By avoiding mistakes during the design process, we can help create spaces that are accessible to everyone, regardless of their abilities, and save projects from incurring code violations that can be costly to fix with regard to both time and money,” explains Heather.
+“By avoiding mistakes during the design process, we can help create spaces that are accessible to everyone, regardless of their abilities, and save projects from incurring code violations that can be costly to fix with regard to both time and money,” explains Jason.
 It’s crucial to stay informed about the latest accessibility guidelines and consult with an accessibility expert to ensure that a project’s design meets the needs of all individuals and is code compliant.

 Legal Disclaimer: All information contained in this article is made available for informational purposes only and should not be construed as professional, engineering, financial, real estate, tax, or any other advice and reflect only the personal opinions of the author of the article.
 The use of any information in this article for any purpose will be at the reader’s sole risk and without liability to TERPconsulting or the author of the article.
 TERPconsulting does not represent or warrant that the information contained in this article is accurate as of any particular date and notes that rules, regulations, codes, and procedures are constantly changing and evolving.
 TERPconsulting undertakes no obligation to confirm the accuracy or completeness of this information as of any particular date and additionally makes no representation that this information will be up to date as of the date you are reading it.
 You acknowledge and agree that there is no substitute for consultation with a licensed professional in your jurisdiction that can take into consideration all relevant facts and circumstances for your specific needs and understand that no professional-client relationship exists between you and TERPconsulting without signing all of our onboarding materials and agreements.
 All regulatory and governing bodies having jurisdiction over a particular matter should be consulted prior to undertaking any activities and to ensure that all applicable and up-to-date rules, regulations, codes, and procedures are being followed.